 Jebaily Law Firm knows the workers’ compensation laws in South Carolina inside and out.
 We also stay on top of new developments and trends in this constantly evolving, complex area of the law.
 We can put our skill and experience to work for you today.

-When you contact Jebaily Law Firm, we can help you to determine an initial issue in your case: Whether you are eligible to receive workers’ compensation benefits in South Carolina.
+When you contact Jebaily Law Firm, we can help determine whether you are eligible to receive workers’ compensation benefits in South Carolina.
 The answer will depend on your employment status and how your injury or illness arose.

 To avoid paying workers’ comp benefits, an employer may argue that you are an “independent contractor” and not an “employee.”
 However, it does not matter what an employer calls you.
 Instead, what matters is the degree of control which an employer exercises over you.